Improving the cd command

 - If the containing directory of the target file is an actual directory

-target is not a file, so fall back to the regularcd
+cdtarget is not a file, so fall back to the regularcdbuiltin.

 - If the group command above fails, then the